 Premium weather stations have shielded areas for temperature and humidity sensors to keep them dry, but still have free flowing air across them, the Davis Vantage Pro2 for example.

 The sub £125 range of weather stations tend to have small stand alone sensors that you hang on a wall or just place on a wind ledge.
-But did you know that without placing these considerably, you could well be shortening the life of these by years?
+But did you know that without placing these carefully, you could well be reducing the life of these by years?

 All of the little white box sensors from Oregon Scientific, Ventus, Bresser, TFA and GARNI are 'splash proof'.
 This means that they will withstand the occasional splash of rain from mother nature and should not be placed anywhere where they will suffer constant rain on them.